info201b-2022-spring/final-projects-ardent-caterpillar/README.md

 Does player height affect the players shooting average?
 For better or worse?
 What position statistically scores the most points?
 Does a players position affect the amount of 3 pointers they shoot?
+How do players in the same team corrleate to each other?

 ## Data 1
 ### Where did you download the data (e.g., a web URL)?